|

 lost in the terrorist attacks.
 Members of the campus community,

-members, gathered in Roone Arledge Auditorium to hear President
+family members, gathered in Roone Arledge Auditorium to hear

-George Rupp read the names of the 39 University alumni victims
+President George Rupp read the names of the 39 University

-and 64 other family members and friends of current students, faculty,
+alumni victims and 64 other family members and friends of current

-staff and alumni who were lost.
-Representatives from myriad campus
+students, faculty, staff and alumni who were lost.
+Representatives

-and religious groups offered songs, prayers, words of assurance
+from myriad campus and religious groups offered songs, prayers,

 As